nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `17` or above installed in your Computer.
+   * You can check your Java version by following the instructions [here](https://www.wikihow.com/Check-Your-Java-Version-in-the-Windows-Command-Line).
+   * If you do not have Java `17` or above installed in your Computer, you can download Java from [here](https://www.oracle.com/java/technologies/downloads/#java17).

-1. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).
+1. Download the latest release of the `medconnect.jar` file from [here](https://github.com/AY2425S1-CS2103T-T13-1/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder you want to use as the _home folder_.
+The _home folder_ will be where all the data files will be saved.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar medconnect.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/sampleUiImage.png)